-(a) Show that every semimeasure on a tree has this property.

-(b) Show that for every lower semicomputable function b with this property there exists a lower computable semimeasure on the tree that is an upper bound for b.
+- (a) Show that every semimeasure on a tree has this property. - (b) Show that for every lower semicomputable function b with this property there exists a lower computable semimeasure on the tree that is an upper bound for b.

 5.4.
-Computable mappings of type $\Sigma \rightarrow \Sigma$
+Computable mappings of type $\Sigma \to \Sigma$

-In Chapter 4 we defined prefix complexity (in terms of shortest descriptions) and a priori probability (in terms of probabilistic machines).
+In Chapter 4 we defined prefix complexity (in terms of shortest descriptions) and the a priori probability (in terms of probabilistic machines).
 It turned out that it is essentially the same notion (one is the logarithm of the other).

-In this chapter we have defined the other notion of a priori probability (continuous one), and a natural question arises: does it correspond to some natural notion of complexity defined in terms of descriptions?
+In this chapter we have defined the other notion of a priori probability (the continuous one), and a natural question arises: Does it correspond to some natural notion of complexity defined in terms of descriptions?
 Indeed, such a notion exists; it is called monotone complexity (though it differs slightly from the a priori complexity).
 However, to give its definition (see Section 5.5 below), we first need to introduce some auxiliary notions.

 The algorithms (machines) used in the definition of the universal semimeasure on the binary tree consist of two parts: the random bits generator and the algorithm that transforms the sequence of random bits into the output.
 In this section we look more closely at this second part and introduce the notion of a computable mapping of the set Σ (of all finite and infinite sequences of zeros and ones) into itself.
-Let us stress that we consider mappings that are defined everywhere on Σ ; however, some of their values can be equal to the empty string Λ (that represents an "undefined value" in some sense).
-5.4.1.
+Let us stress that we consider mappings that are defined everywhere on Σ ; however, some of their values can be equal to the empty string Λ (that represents an undefined value in some sense).

+- 5.4.1.
 Continuous mappings of type $\Sigma \to \Sigma$.
 Let $f: \Sigma \to \Sigma$ be a mapping defined on the entire Σ .
-We say that f is continuous if it has the following two properties:

-(1) f is monotone: if $x \in \Sigma$ is a prefix of some $y \in \Sigma$, then f(x) is a prefix of f(y).

-(2) The value $f(\omega)$ for an infinite sequence ω is the least upper bound of the values f(x) on all finite prefixes x of the sequence ω .
+We say that f is continuous if it has the following two properties: - (1) f is monotone: if $x \in \Sigma$ is a prefix of some $y \in \Sigma$, then f(x) is a prefix of f(y). - (2) The value $f(\omega)$ for an infinite sequence ω is the least upper bound of the values f(x) on all finite prefixes x of the sequence ω .

-We use the notation $x \preccurlyeq y$ for the relation "x is a prefix of y"; here $x, y \in \Sigma$ may be finite or infinite.
-We have $x \preccurlyeq x$ for any x; if $x \preccurlyeq y$ for an infinite sequence x, then x = y.
-The requirement (1) says that f is monotone with respect to the partial order \preccurlyeq on Σ .
-This requirement guarantees that the values f(x) for all finite prefixes x of some sequence ω are compatible (extend each other); their "union" (=least upper bound under \preccurlyeq -ordering) coincides with $f(\omega)$ due to (2).
+We use the notation $x \leq y$ for the relation "x is a prefix of y"; here $x, y \in \Sigma$ may be finite or infinite.
+We have $x \leq x$ for any x; if $x \leq y$ for an infinite sequence x, then x = y.
+Requirement (1) says that f is monotone with respect to the partial order \leq on Σ .
+This requirement guarantees that the values f(x) for all finite prefixes x of some sequence ω are compatible (extend each other); their "union" (=least upper bound under \leq -ordering) coincides with $f(\omega)$ due to (2).

-$\lfloor 132 \rfloor$ Show that the notion of continuity defined above is the standard continuity notion with respect to the topology on Σ defined in Section 4.4.3 (p.
-103).
-[Hint: a very similar notion of continuous mappings $\Sigma \to \mathbb{N}{\perp}$ was studied in the same section.]
+132 Show that the notion of continuity defined above is the standard continuity notion with respect to the topology on Σ defined in Section 4.4.3 (p.
+89).

+(Hint: A very similar notion of continuous mappings $\Sigma \to \mathbb{N}{\perp}$ was studied in the same section.)

 Let $f: \Sigma \to \Sigma$ be a continuous mapping.
-Consider the set Γ_f that consists of all pairs $\langle x, y \rangle$ of binary strings x and y such that $y \preccurlyeq f(x)$.
+Consider the set Γ_f that consists of all pairs $\langle x, y \rangle$ of binary strings x and y such that $y \leq f(x)$.
 (The set Γ_f may be called the lower graph of the mapping f.)

-For any continuous $f: \Sigma \to \Sigma$ the set Γ_f has the following three properties:
+For any continuous $f: \Sigma \to \Sigma$, the set Γ_f has the following three properties: